Frequently Asked Questions

 3. Can I bring my stroller in?

 Yes!
 The space is accessible to standard-sized strollers.
-You may also choose to park your strollers at the Stroller Parking Point located within the Gallery.
+You may also choose to park your strollers at the Stroller Parking Points located within the museum.

 4. Do I need socks to enter the Gallery?

-For safety and hygiene purposes, socks are mandatory in our carpeted and soft play areas.
+For safety and hygiene purposes, socks are mandatory for all (adults included) in our carpeted and soft play areas.
 Children under 12 must wear grip socks (pre-walking babies excepted).
-Opening special: Forgot your child’s grip socks?
-Approach our friendly Gallery Sitter for a pair.
-Limited sizes available.
-While supplies last.
+Entry will be denied without them.

 5. Are there family-friendly washrooms at ACM?